Milwaukee Private Schools

 Lutheran Schools

-Wisconsin has a large Lutheran population and two synods of The Lutheran Church – Missouri and Wisconsin Evangelical Lutheran – offer elementary and secondary education in southeastern Wisconsin.
-The South Wisconsin District of The Lutheran Church-Missouri Synod operates 52 elementary schools, 24 preschools/childcares, and six high schools, five of which are located in the metro area: Milwaukee Lutheran High School, Racine Lutheran High School, Lake Country Lutheran High School (Hartland), Living Word Lutheran High School (Jackson), and Martin Luther High School (Greendale).
-The Wisconsin Evangelical Lutheran Synod (WELS) has four high schools in the area: Wisconsin Lutheran and Kingdom Prep (Wauwatosa), Shoreland (Somers) and Kettle Moraine (Jackson).
+Wisconsin has a large Lutheran population and two synods of The Lutheran Church — Missouri and Wisconsin Evangelical Lutheran — offer elementary, secondary and post-secondary education in southern Wisconsin.
+The South Wisconsin District of The Lutheran Church–Missouri Synod operates 75 preschools and early childcare centers, 54 elementary schools and eight high schools, six of which are located in the metro area: Milwaukee Lutheran High School, Racine Lutheran High School, Lake Country Lutheran High School (Hartland), Living Word Lutheran School (Jackson), Martin Luther High chool (Greendale) and the new Trinity Lutheran Classical High School (West Allis).
+The Wisconsin Evangelical Lutheran Synod (WELS) has four high schools in the area: Wisconsin Lutheran and Kingdom Prep (Wauwatosa), Shoreland (Kenosha) and Kettle Moraine (Jackson).

 Lutheran Church - Missouri Synod